-Wealth is like a dream to working class people.
+Wealth is like a dream to working-class people.
 And what do we do upon waking up from a dream?
 We forget.
 Make excuses.
 We settle.
 Hell, some of us win the lottery, spin around, and lose it all.
 That’s the problem.
 Wealth viewed as a goal.
 It’s a mindset and a life journey of which money is only one factor.
-Money is a tool, not the endgame.
+Money is a tool, not an endgame.
 There are different types of wealth.

 There’s a reason why they’re the 1%.
 And why we, the 99%, love to complain about them.
 1% of the people on Earth control over 82% of all the money.

 Is this a sinister plot by the Illuminati and heads of states huddled in secret, cigar-smoke fogged rooms to keep us broke?